It's Your War Too

 It's Your War Too is a 1944 short documentary film about the American Women's Army Corps and commissioned by the United States Government during World War II.
 It contains 1 minute of animation by the Walt Disney Studios.
+This film, and others, were produced to combat some public backlash against women in the military.

 Archive

 The Academy Film Archive preserved “It's Your War Too” in 2009.
 The film is part of the Academy War Film Collection, one of the largest collections of World War II era short films held outside government archives.